If you’re starting to evaluate the dining options for your company, you’re likely considering traditional cafeteria services.

 In contrast, with a full subsidy, your company pays for everything the cafeteria provider needs.
 This is a tough place to be in, as the management company has little incentive to reduce their overhead costs while they continually benefit from kickbacks.

-Understanding the financials should help you evaluate what’s possible for your company.
-Here’s what the cost of a standard corporate cafeteria management company might look like (and that’s if you already have the infrastructure):
+Understanding the financials will help you evaluate what’s possible for your company.
+Here’s what the cost of a standard corporate cafeteria management company might look like (if you already have the infrastructure):

 Despite their convenience, traditional corporate cafeterias still face three major challenges that impact their effectiveness and employee satisfaction.
 This makes them hard to justify in today’s world.